alexbarker234/sale-savant/README.md

 - Add notifications for users when games go on sale

 ## Bugs
-- 🐛CheapShark API does not return all games - bringing it up with CheapShark staff
-- ❓ Requests may cache permenantly - double check
+- ❓ Requests may cache permenantly - need to confirm